 Drawing inspiration from storytelling, Kalaurie presents annual limited edition capsule collections, with quality, timelessness, craftsmanship and environmental consciousness holding equal priority.

-Kalaurie has been featured on the pages of Vogue Australia, Marie Claire Australia, Peppermint Magazine and worn by bewitching NZ songstress Aldous Harding, Sarah Blasko and Vogue Australia's Sustainability Editor Clare Press.
+Kalaurie has been featured on the pages of Vogue Australia, Marie Claire Australia, Peppermint Magazine and worn by bewitching NZ songstress Aldous Harding, Sarah Blasko and Vogue Australia's former Sustainability Editor Clare Press.

 Garments are thoughtfully handcrafted to order in house from our Melbourne studio.
 This also includes cutting, pattern making and grading.